Book Tour and Activities on the Go!

 The ultimate destination of the trek is the beautiful Chandratal located amidst the pristine surroundings dominated by the white peaks and clouds above.
 A confluence of three paths – Hampta Pass, Spiti, and Rohtang Pass and the green paradise will accompany you to achieve a height of about 14,100ft.

-The whole experience will be beautifully driven by our experienced and well-trained guides along with the porters and kitchen staff.
+The whole experience of the Chandratal Lake trek will be beautifully driven by our experienced and well-trained guides along with the porters and kitchen staff.
 The team will also help you in allotting your dome tents for each night for to keep you hassle-free so that you can just enjoy the beauty of the places without getting into any operational stuff.

 Hampta Pass Trek Distance: 35km